cinna-dev/Docker_test/README.md

 docker ps
 ```

-show all conatainer (even not running ones)
+show all container (even not running ones)

 ```PowerShell
 docker container ls -a